chiarapassa1/generative-art-conservation-fa2/docs/artist-intent.md

 personalityB
 personalityC

-These parameters are generated during minting and stored permanently on-chain.
+They are generated at mint time and stored on-chain.

-The contract also distinguishes between identity-defining parameters and rendering parameters through parameter_identity_flags.

-Identity-defining parameters should remain unchanged to preserve the identity of the artwork, while rendering parameters may be adapted when future preservation strategies require technological migration.

-Authenticity

-The contract currently defines the authenticity rule:

-seed_must_match

-This rule expresses that the deterministic generative seed is considered an essential component of the artwork's identity.
+The artwork viewer uses these parameters to determine structural variations, motion, and interaction behaviour of the digital sculpture.

+The contract also distinguishes, per parameter, whether it is identity-defining or rendering-related (see parameter_identity_flags).
+By default, seed and mode are identity-defining and should remain unchanged to preserve the artwork's identity, while personalityA/B/C are rendering-related and may be adapted during future conservation activities.
+Future implementations of the artwork should preserve the conceptual role of the identity-defining parameters, even if the underlying rendering technology changes.

+For example, if the artwork is migrated from WebGL to WebGPU or another graphics environment, the behavioural logic driven by these parameters should remain consistent so that each edition retains its identity.

+Example questions this can help answer
+Is a renderer rewrite acceptable?
+Can the work be ported from WebGL to WebGPU?
+Is reduced interactivity forbidden?
+Can browser dependencies be updated?
+Should behavioural parameters remain stable across migrations?
+Is color correction acceptable?
+Which parameters are identity-defining, and which may be reinterpreted?
+What rule must hold for a rendered token to be considered authentic?
 Recommended practice

-The on-chain fields provide a concise preservation record rather than a complete conservation policy.

-A more detailed artist intent statement should be maintained as an external document (for example PDF or Markdown), stored using decentralized storage such as IPFS, with its CID referenced by the intent_cid field.
+Keep a fuller artist intent statement off-chain as a text or PDF document.

+Upload that document to IPFS and store its CID in the intent_cid field so that future conservators can access the complete statement.
+Consider registering backup locations for that document via the decentralized storage backup registry (storage_backups), so the statement remains accessible even if the original pinning service becomes unavailable.